NedzmijaMuminovic/NedzmijaMuminovic/README.md

 ## Hi there! 👋

-🎓 I'm a third-year Software Engineering student at the Faculty of Information Technologies.
+🎓 I'm a fourth-year Software Engineering student at the Faculty of Information Technologies.

 💻 Currently, I'm diving into the world of .NET and Angular.